Hatch year: Unknown

-This lovely short-eared owl is one of the latest raptors to join our flock, having arrived at the Buffalo Bill Center of the West in March 2016.
+This lovely short-eared owl is one of the raptors in our flock.
+She arrived at the Buffalo Bill Center of the West in March 2016.

 As it was, the sutures were not able to close the wound in Amelia’s wing, leading to the amputation of the lower part of the wing.